 - 1. Lung cancer, 4th edition, which covers resection specimens of malignant epithelial cancers of the lung.
-The dataset applies to small cell carcinoma and carcinoid tumours, as well as non-small cell types of lung car carcinoma.
+The dataset applies to small cell carcinoma and carcinoid tumours, as well as nonsmall cell types of lung car carcinoma.
 It is not applicable for bronchoscopic and transthoracic biopsy specimens.
 Published: April 2023. - 2.
 Mesothelioma in the pleura and peritoneum, 3rd edition, which covers both biopsy and resection specimens of mesothelioma in the pleura, pericardium and peritoneum.
 Published: September 2022. - 3.
 Thymic epithelial tumours, 3rd edition, which covers resection specimens of the thymus and is applicable for thymoma, neuroendocrine tumours of the thymus and thymic carcinoma.
 It does not apply to germ cell tumours, soft tissue tumours, haematolymphoid neoplasms, and other primary thymic neoplasms.
 Published: May 2022. - 4.
 Neoplasms of the heart, peritoneum and great vessels, 2nd edition, which covers biopsy and resection specimens of neoplasms of the heart, pericardium, and great vessels.
 It includes both benign and malignant primary tumours of the heart, pericardium and great vessels.
 It does not apply to mesothelioma and haematolymphoid neoplasms.
-Published December 2021.
+Published: December 2021. - 5.
+Tumours of the lung small diagnostic and cytopathological specimens, 1st edition, which covers small diagnostic biopsy specimens and cytopathological specimens of lung cancer.
+It can also be used for benign tumours or other non-neoplastic specimens at the discretion of the cytopathologist/pathologist.
+The dataset is also applicable to fine needle aspiration biopsy or core needle biopsy or excision specimens of metastatic lesions from a primary lung cancer.
+Published: December 2023.